VitorVilela7/SMW-SA1-Pack/readme.txt

  - Decreases the level loading time and almost kills all slowdown instances present in Super Mario World.

+ - Increases the maximum number of sprites on screen to 20!

+ - Increases the maximum number of sprites per level to 256!

- - 8MB Support for bsnes and snes9x (requires a
+ - 8MB Support for bsnes, ZMZ and snes9x 1.54+ (requires a
-custom build right now) and 6MB support for ZSNES.
+custom build for 1.53) and 6MB support for ZSNES.
 8MB could work with ZSNES too if you use a custom build.